BioinfoIPBLN/reanalyzerGSE/README.md

 ## reanalyzerGSE arguments
-Please refer to the help page for futher details:
+Please refer to the help page for futher details.
+Please be aware that a txt containing arguments can be provided to '-options'
 ```
-reanalyzerGSE.pk.sh -h
+reanalyzerGSE.sh -h
 		-h | -help # Type this to get help
 	        -options | Provide the file containing the parameters to be used.
 You can adapt the file 'manual_options.txt' provided in the scripts folder, alternative to manually input in the command line all the options...)